ChemistryLLMs/AMORE/README.md

 ### Last hiddden state evaluation
 "eval_faiss.py" consist of functions for compute embeddings and metrics of all provided models.
-"Last_hidden_state_MRR" contains example of calculating MRR metrics on our datasets and models "last_hidden_state_reversed" contains example of calculating acc@1 and acc@5 metrics on our datasets and models.
+"Last_hidden_state_MRR" contains examples of calculating MRR metrics on our datasets and models "last_hidden_state_reversed" contains examples of calculating acc@1 and acc@5 metrics on our datasets and models.

 ### All hidden states evaluation
 "hidden.py" consist of functions for compute embeddings of all layers and metrics of all provided models.